joshnwalters/joshnwalters.github.io/essays/questions.md

 >thanks you all

 This question I found in Meta StackExchange under a thread called "What is a "Bad" question".
 Answering this question would require a textbook.
 There is no way of determining what level of knowledge the individual who asked the question.
 Is he a novice programmer, trying to understand at a high-level view?
 Perhaps an expert who encountered a bug?
 Intuition leads us to the first answer, but we have no way of knowing for sure.
 The second thing I notice is spelling.
 It's always a good idea to run a spell-check with any one of the many online text-editors available.
-I found [this free one] (https://www.online-spellcheck.com/) in about 3 seconds.
+I found this free one: (https://www.online-spellcheck.com/) in about 3 seconds.
 The final thing to note from this post is the phrase "Must know very soon."
 Ending a question with how urgently you need an answer will not cause the question to be answered any faster, thus it's trivial to set an urgency level on your question.

 Good
 -----